OBoukattine/filterback-to-pickle/README.md

 - Recursivly search through folders for filterbank files (-r).
 - Use a keyword in order to constrain the processed filterbank files (-k).
 - Tar the final folder of files (-t).
+- Change the name of the telescope when parsing into pandas dataframe.
+Could be of use when your telescope name is FAKE in filterbank (-T or --telescope)

 ## Usage/Examples
 ### Help